Soli Deo gloria

 And now he was expected to go on the Victory tour and mentor the next poor suckers to be delivered to death by the Capitol's hands.

-Haymitch had always been a rather isolated person, but now it seemed at though he was cut off from the world.
-He lived in a house by himself in Victor's Village.
-He had no friends and he attempted to be no one's friend.
+Haymitch had always been a rather isolated person, but now it seems at though he's cut off from the world.
+He lives in a house by himself in Victor's Village.
+He has no friends and he's attempted to be no one's friend.

-Nothing had been on TV except stupid Capitol broadcasting.
-The fridge was loaded but boring.
-He didn't feel like cleaning his quickly deteriorating house.
-He tugged on a jacket and shoes (he liked walking around his house barefoot), and headed out into the streets of District 12.
+Nothing's been on TV except stupid Capitol broadcasting.
+The fridge is loaded but boring.
+He doesn't feel like cleaning his quickly deteriorating house.
+He tugs on a jacket and shoes (he likes walking around his house barefoot) and heads out into the streets of District 12.
 Albeit, the natural sunlight's harsh, but he got used to it as he stomps around.

 Haymitch remembers that she said they sold spirits.